CMU-Senate/bylaws/bylaws.md

     -  II.II.A.1.c: changed to permit proxy four times per semester instead of per month.
     -  III.II.C: added "Call a special meeting of Senate" to powers of the Senate Chair
     -  III.X.F: added "host events that benefit the entire student body" to duties of the Campus Life Committee
-    -  IV.II: deleted "Oversee the activities of all organizations that are on probation" from ExComm duties
+    -  IV.II: deleted "Oversee the activities of all organizations that are on probation" from the Executive Committee's duties
     -  V.I: Allow Senate Chair to call special meetings.
-    -  VII.XI.B: Make CoSO, instead of ExComm, responsible for groups on probation; remove requirement for organizations on probation to report names of their group members.
+    -  VII.XI.B: Make the Committee on Student Organizations, instead of the Executive Committee, responsible for groups on probation; remove requirement for organizations on probation to report names of their group members.
 -  September 3, 2009:
     -  Added page numbers and changed numbering (& references) to new format (i.e. Article III.A.1.a.(iv)).
     -  Amended the amendment procedure:
         -  XI.A changed from 'Proposed amendments to these Bylaws must be submitted in writing to the Student Senate at a regular meeting of Student Senate' to 'To be considered for approval, an amendment to these Bylaws must be presented in writing at a regular meeting of Student Senate.'
-        -  Removed requirement that ExComm makes a recommendation on proposed amendments.
+        -  Removed requirement that the Executive Committee makes a recommendation on proposed amendments.
         -  Weakened timing constraints: used to require that the proposed amendment be voted upon at the next regular meeting of Senate (with a 2/3 vote).
 Changed to allow Senate to wait up to 3 weeks before voting on the proposal, and to allow Senate to vote immediately upon presentation, if there is a 3/4 vote in favor of this, and if Senate receives the material at least 1 week before the initial presentation.
         -  Added requirement that the Constitutional Advisor keeps a record of all amendments to these Bylaws, as an appendix to the bylaws.
 -  April 6, 2011: